lp-wan/coap-compression/draft-ietf-lpwan-coap-static-context-hc.md

 * Even when a field is "symmetric" (i.e., found in both directions), the values carried in each direction are different.
-  The compression may use a matching list in the TV to limit the range of expected values in a particular direction and therefore reduces the size of the compression residue.
+  The compression may use a matching list in the TV to limit the range of expected values in a particular direction and therefore reduces the size of the Compression Residue.
   Through the Direction Indicator (DI), a field description in the Rules splits the possible field value into two parts, one for each direction.
   For instance,